faresoctupus95/tech-stock-analysis/project_06_applied_option_pricing_real_market/README.md

 ---

 ## Notes
-- This project uses **real market data**
+- The heatmap is generated automatically by the code
-- Prices update automatically on each execution
+- Prices update each time the script is executed
-- Market prices may differ from theoretical values due to supply, demand, and liquidity
+- Market prices may differ from theoretical values due to liquidity and demand

 ---